Remittance Advice Letter

 Date of payment:

-The date on which the buyer pays against the bill is important to mention in the letter.
+The date the buyer pays against the bill is important in the letter.
 This lets the seller know whether the buyers paid on time or not.

 Name of the customer:

-A seller has to deal with lots of customers at a time.
-Therefore, he must know the name of the customer who has made the payment and written this letter.
+A seller has to deal with many customers at once.
+Therefore, he must know the name of the customer who made the payment and wrote this letter.

 Address and account number of the customer: